School Committee - February 08, 2024

 If we have to do further cuts, those reductions in level service will greatly impact students and staff and make it exceedingly difficult to make significant improvements and implement critical initiatives.

-When we look at the potential impacts of a 2.84 priorities target, it really, really puts in danger the work of teachers and students in the district.
+priorities target, it really, really puts in danger the work of teachers and students in the district.

 It would result in significant cuts in instructional staff resulting in large classes in the upper 20s.